Effie Hoffman Rogers

 Effie Hoffman Rogers (née, Hoffman; May 13, 1853/55 – February 7, 1918) was an American educator, editor and journalist.
 For several terms, she was elected county superintendent of the public schools of Mahaska County, Iowa, the first woman ever elected to that office in that county.
 She was also at the head of the board of education of the Oskaloosa schools, resigning her presidency of the board upon her removal to Colorado in later life.
-Rogers was also prominent in the "women's club" movement.
+Rogers was also prominent in the woman's club movement.

 Rogers was for a number of years the editor of the P.E.O.
 Record, the national official organ of the supreme chapter of the P.E.O.
 Sisterhood.
 She was engaged in this work while a resident in Oskaloosa, Iowa and under her management, the magazine came into prominence.
 Rogers was acquainted with editorial work earlier in her life through other affiliations.
 She was for a considerable time the associate editor of the Oskaloosa Times.
 The knowledge gained in newspaper work added to her success in the field of literature.